Film Career Finder

 The internet is your friend when it comes to exploring career resources for becoming a Production Designer.

 Chawla notes, “There are various books and online resources that can be Googled.
 However, the best thing to do is contact the art department union.
-They have a yearlong course that pairs individuals with big Production Designers to train them.
+They have a year-long course that pairs individuals with big Production Designers to train them.

 The course teaches how to be a professional Production Assistant.
 It’s a great way to make union contacts and become a Production Assistant on one of the big shows.
 That will provide a practical foundation that aspiring Production Designers can build off to start trying to make their own work through student films and shorts.”